West Yorkshire Safety Camera Partnership

 A - The offending vehicles wheels will be within a series of three white lines on the carriageway and will be surrounded by four small green marks forming the corners of a box in the offence image.

 Q - The flash went straight into my eyes.
+Do all cameras flash?

 Q - Can I have a Calibration Certificate?